LuizFelipeM/picstock/README.md

 # Picstock
 Picstock the Web3 image stock solution

+## Atomic Design System

+The project uses the Atomic Design standard following the hierarch below:
+- Pages
+- Templates
+- Organisms
+- Molecules
+- Atoms

+## Conventions

+We use Husky and Commitizen with Conventional commits for better

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.